bfitzpat/vscode-fuse/README.md

 ![Fuse Dashboard](media/Fuse-dashboard-mockup-focus.gif)

+#### Fuse Launchpad

+* Provide links to Fuse docs
+* Possibly provide links to other useful Fuse/Camel VS Code Extensions?
+* Possibly provide some sort of quickstart explorer that could be used to quickly clone projects from github to give users a starting point?

 #### Fuse Project Explorer

 * Show outline of any Fuse/Camel configurations discovered in the project (spring, blueprint, java)